Control Program Facility

 Control Program Facility (CPF) is the operating system of the IBM System/38.
-CPF represented an independendent line of development at IBM Rochester, and was unrelated to the earlier and more widely used System Support Program operating system.
+CPF represented an independent line of development at IBM Rochester, and was unrelated to the earlier and more widely used System Support Program operating system.
 CPF evolved into the OS/400 operating system, which was originally known as XPF (Extended CPF).

 While CPF is considered to be the operating system of the System/38, much of the hardware and resource management of the platform is implemented in the System/38's Horizontal and Vertical Microcode.